Virtua Striker 2: Arcade

 The arcade game was a major hit in Japan, where it became the second highest-grossing arcade game of 1998, below Tekken 3.
 Virtua Striker 2 was later the overall highest-grossing arcade game of 1999 in Japan.

 Dreamcast

 The Dreamcast version received mixed reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 33 out of 40.
-In the United Kingdom, Computer and Video Games scored it 5 out of 5 stars.
-They said the arcade gameplay "will initially dismay" International Superstar Soccer (ISS) fans, but that it is not a "simulation, it's a full-on arcade game."
+In the United Kingdom, Computer and Video Games said the arcade gameplay "will initially dismay" International Superstar Soccer (ISS) fans, but that it is not a "simulation, it's a full-on arcade game."
 They called it "the finest arcade football game ever" and said, though some might criticise the lack of depth, "the massive andrenaline rush you get" from playing "more than compensates."
 They compared it to Crazy Taxi, in that both provide "instant" fun gaming.
-In North America, Rob Smolka of Next Generation said that the game "may look good, but the poor controls drag this one down to rental status".
+In North America, Rob Smolka of NextGen said that the game "may look good, but the poor controls drag this one down to rental status."
+Jake The Snake of GamePro said, "With its dazzling graphics and a speedy but authentic action, Virtua Striker 2 is at least a weekend rental for any soccer fan with a Dreamcast or for anyone who enjoys a fun, great-looking game."